Code-Institute-Submissions/Ishaans-travel-agency/README.md

 ### packages :
 The website has packages section which shows what are the packages for the destination place and whar are the places to visit in the destination place.

+### Contact Us:
+The contact us page has one main feature, the form you fill in to request further information.
+The main thing on this  page though is to fill in the form and the user will be alert by a message of Thankyou for the information when  they click submit.

+ ###Future Features